 Run the FedRAMP OSCAL validator from the first day you produce OSCAL output.
 Do not wait until the package is complete to test validity.
 Common first-pass errors include missing required fields in the FedRAMP profile extension, incorrect UUID formatting for component references, and broken links between the SSP and its referenced component definitions.

 Each of these errors is straightforward to fix in isolation.
-Finding twenty of them during a final review two weeks before the deadline is a different problem.
+Finding twenty of them during a final review two weeks before an assessment deadline is a different problem.
 Build a validation gate into your workflow at every document boundary: SSP complete, run the validator.
 Component definitions complete, run the validator.
 Do not advance to the next document until the previous one passes clean.

 Frequently Asked Questions